ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 same certificate authority.
 This is accomplished using a [public key pinning hash](../../../server/security/authentication/certificate-renewal-and-rotation#implicit-trust-by-public-key-pinning-hash).
 {INFO/}

-{PANEL:The RavenDB Security Authorization Approach}
+## The RavenDB Security Authorization Approach

+{PANEL: }

 In general, RavenDB assumes that an application will implement its own logic regarding what business operations are allowed, limiting itself to protecting the data from unauthorized access.
-Applications operate on behalf of developers, and as such, they are in a better position to determine what is allowed than RavenDB.
+Applications operate on behalf of developers, and as such, they are in a better position than RavenDB to determine what is allowed.
 This is why access levels of RavenDB databases in each cluster are highly customizable by [cluster admins](../../../server/security/authorization/security-clearance-and-permissions#cluster-admin) and [operators](../../../server/security/authorization/security-clearance-and-permissions#operator).

-### Authorization
+### Authorization Levels in Client Certificates
 The security system in RavenDB does not assume any correlation between a particular certificate and a user.
 The concept of a user does not really exist within RavenDB in this manner.
 Instead, you have a certificate that is assigned a set of permissions.